hailelagi/hailelagi.com/content/notes/b-tree.md

 “Since B-Trees are a page organization technique (i.e., they are used to organize and navigate fixed-size pages), we often use terms node and page interchangeably.”

+terminology:
+seperator key
+root
+internal node contains seperator key leaf node degree/branching factor occupancy

 desired properties:
 - high fanout
 - low height

-terms:
-degree/occupancy/branching factor
-root
-internal node - separator key
-leaf node

 operations
 - insert